gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Value: SEM_ID_TBD

-* Description: Access to OSCORE groups through the ACE Group Manager.
+* Description: Membership and key management operations at the ACE Group Manager for Group OSCORE.

 * Reference: \[\[This document\]\]